-Do you know how to read and write Military Time?
+Do you know how to read Military Time?
 It looks a bit confusing but it is not so complicated.
-When you follow some basic rules, you will know how read Army Time with no problems.
+When you follow some basic rules, you will know how to tell Military Time with no problems.
 You can find a short explanation down below.

-Military Time always contains 4 digits and their meaning is as follow:
+Military Time always contains four digits and their meaning is as follow:

-As you can see from the attached image, first 2 digits (first pair) is for the hours and second 2 digits (second pair) is for minutes.
+As you can see from the attached image, the first two digits (first pair) are for the hours and the second two digits (second pair) are for minutes.

 It is important to remember this splitting of hours and minutes so that you can easily learn how to read Military Time.